joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 The code below quickly finds the optimal strategy for all $5,040$ possible card sequences.
 It confirms our educated guess that we should put first-cards showing $4$ and under on the left and $5$ and above on the right, and it yields an overall expectation of $1056.84$, which is about $45.18\%$ of the expectation of playing randomly.

-Here's a chart to give a sense of the crux of the strategy---the placement of the second card.
+Here's a chart to give a sense of the crux of the strategy---the placement of the second card (in the chart, "UL" means upper-left, etc.).
 As you can see, the strategy resists easy summary---there's no simple intuition behind it.

 ![Second Card Placement](/img/MinimalProduct.png)